ARTICLE I: Powers, Purpose, and Responsibilities

 1.3 Legal Basis: The Board of Trustees (Board) shall perform all functions and duties of the library board as authorized by chapter 27.12 RCW, as amended and all other laws that may be applicable, or may hereafter become law.
 By and in the corporate name, the District will have and exercise all powers, functions, rights, and privileges now and hereafter given or granted to, and shall be subject to all the duties, obligations, liabilities, and limitations now and hereafter imposed upon municipal corporations of the same class, by the Constitution and laws of the State of Washington, and shall have and exercise all other powers, functions, rights and privileges usually exercised by, or which are incidental to, or inherent in, municipal corporations of like character and degree.

 1.4 Governing Body: The governing body of the Fort Vancouver Regional Library District shall be a Board of Trustees, hereinafter referred to as the Board (RCW 27.12.190).

 ARTICLE II: Membership

-A board of seven (7) trustees shall be appointed by joint action of the Boards of County Commissioners of Clark, Skamania and Klickitat Counties.
+2.1.
+Appointment: A Board of seven (7) Trustees will be appointed by joint action of the Boards of County Commissioners and Councils of Clark, Skamania and Klickitat Counties.
 Two positions shall be recommended by the City of Vancouver.

-A trustee shall be appointed annually to serve for seven years.
-Trustees shall hold office until expiration of their term and until their successor is duly appointed.
-Trustees must reside within the District boundaries and in the county from which they were appointed at all times during their tenure.
+2.2 Terms of Office: A trustee will be appointed to serve for seven years.
+Trustees will hold office until expiration of their term and until their successor is duly appointed.
+Trustees must reside within the District boundaries and in the county or municipality from which they were appointed at all times during their tenure.
 No person will be appointed for more than two consecutive terms.
 A Trustee who fills the unexpired term of another Trustee may serve an additional two full terms.

 |Position Number||Term Expiration /